unitaryfund/mitiq/docs/source/01_guide/01_guide_03-folding.rst

     3. ``mitiq.folding.fold_gates_at_random``

-The ``mitiq`` function ``fold_gates_from_left`` will fold gates from the left (or start) of the circuit until the desired stretch factor is reached.
+The ``mitiq`` function ``fold_gates_from_left`` will fold gates from the left (or start) of the circuit until the desired scale factor is reached.

 .. doctest:: python